core-wg/href/draft-ietf-core-href.md

    that are not intended to be used in a delimiting function.

-1. {:#c-mapping} When converting a CRI to a URI, any character that is outside the allowed character range or a delimiter in the URI syntax is percent-encoded.
+1. {:#c-mapping} When converting a CRI to a URI, any character that is outside the allowed character range or is a delimiter in the URI syntax is percent-encoded.
-   For CRIs, percent-encoding always uses the UTF-8 encoding form (see Definition D92 in {{Unicode}}) to convert the character to a sequence of octets (that is then converted to a sequence of %HH triplets).
+   For CRIs, percent-encoding always uses the UTF-8 encoding form (see Definition D92 in {{Unicode}}) to convert the character to a sequence of bytes (that is then converted to a sequence of %HH triplets).

 # Creation and Normalization